-Hàn Yīnbīao is a wriiting system for Mandarin invented by Foo Mun Keet.
+Hàn Yīnbīao (汉音标) is a wriiting system for Mandarin invented by Foo Mun Keet.
 It uses parts of Chinese characters to make initials and finals, then combines them together into syllabic signs.
-The foundation of pronounciation rules are based on Hanyu Pinyin.
-It is an alternative to Hanyu Pinyin, Zhuyin Fuhao and in some circumstances, to replace Chinese characters.
-It is also designed to overcome the difficulties of learning Chinese characters.
-There are 21 initals, 40 finals and 1 special symbol.
+The basic pronounciation rules are based on Hanyu Pinyin (汉语拼音).
+It is designed to replace Hanyu Pinyin, Zhuyin Fuhao (注音符号) and in some circumstances, Chinese character.
+It is also designed to overcome the difficulty memorising Chinese characters.

 Rénrén shēng ér zìyóu, zài zūnyán hé quánlì shàng yīlù píngděng.
 Tāmen fùyǒu lǐxìng hé liángxīn, bìng yīng yǐ xiōngdì guānxì de jīngshén hùxiāng duìdài.